+The goal of a healthy relationship with technology is not to give it up completely.
+Disconnecting entirely isn’t just impractical, it’s impossible for most.
 “The idea that any of us is going to be able to be very strict about work versus family time, at least right now, it doesn’t seem possible,” says Owens.

 And I could see this clear division in my life too.
 Work all day coming home to consume media that will hold me over until the next working day.
 Rinse and repeat.
 I guess that’s the true reason why I dont feel like I have any semblance of a work-life balance

 — Elsa Asri (@elsaasri) July 27, 2018